gwaredd/unium/README.md

 ## Philosophy

-### It should just work
+#### It should just work

 You should not have to modify you game in any way in order to automate it.

-### It should work for game developers
+#### It should work for game developers

 It should fit with game developer ways of working.

 The intended audience is game developers first and technical testers second.
-It should not compromise their experience for other considerations.
+It should not compromise their experience with other considerations.

-### It should not lock you into a specific language or framework
+#### It should not lock you into a specific language or framework

 You should be able to write your automation and test scripts in any language or framework you choose.
 Unium should come with no dependencies or stipulations.

-### It should be open source
+#### It should be open source

 Both in spirit and practice.